-However, it’s essential to check with your specific plan to see what Medicare covers.
+However, checking with your specific plan to see what Medicare covers is essential.
 Private insurance companies offer Medicare Advantage plans and can vary significantly in what they cover.

-A Medicare Supplement policy or Medigap policy can help pay for some of the costs associated with plastic surgery.
+A Medicare Supplement or Medigap policy can help pay for some of the costs of plastic surgery.
 Review your specific policy to see it covered.
 Generally, Medigap policies will help pay for some of the expenses left to you by traditional Medicare.

-In short, if Medicare covers plastic surgery, then the Medigap will assist.
+In short, if Medicare covers plastic surgery, then Medigap will assist.

 What determines if plastic surgery is covered?

 Medicare doesn’t cover cosmetic plastic surgery that isn’t medically essential or operations for psychological reasons.
 Liposuction, breast implants, and nose reshaping are examples of plastic surgery procedures that might be paid out of pocket.

 Many procedures, however, are covered by Medicare, so check with your doctor to see whether your procedure is eligible.